patr1ck/janus-web-dev/README.md

 Scripts for controlling the VMs are included in `/scripts`.
 All that's required to setup both instances is running the `start` and then `setup` scripts.

-**Note**: The first-run of `start` take some time depending on your internet connection, as it has to download a 130MB VM. `start` also requires your admin password, as it will add an `/etc/hosts` entries for the VMs.
+**Note**: The first-run of `start` may take some time depending on your internet connection, as it has to download a 130MB VM. `start` also requires your admin password, as it will add an `/etc/hosts` entries for the VMs.
 (They will be accessible at `backend-wp.test` and `frontend-next.test`)

 ```
 $ ./scripts/start
 $ ./scripts/setup
 ```

+You can visit your WordPress instance at http://backend-wp.test/wp-admin (login: `janus`, password `2face`), and your Next.js site at http://frontend-next.test/

 You can turn off the VMs at any time by using the stop script: